corersky/mola-public/datameer_dockerfile/README.md

 ## CDH and HortonWorks
 We're using alpine linux with Java v7 preinstalled.

-Cloudera and HortonWorks uses same Datameer application configuration.
+Cloudera and HortonWorks use same Datameer application configuration.

 ## MapR
-We're using centos distribution.
+We're using latest CentOS distribution.

 ### Requirements
 For MapR there're additional requirement for mapr-client installed from MapR repository.